Cinnamon Honey Butter

-The great thing about this recipe is that it only calls for three ingredients- all three of which are pantry staples.
+The great thing about this recipe is that it only calls for three simple ingredients- all three of which are pantry staples.
 You can make this in advance and it is a big show stopper on the table.
 Minimal effort with a big flavor?
 I consider that a win!
 Here is what you will need to get started:

 - Butter: Here’s the biggest tip I can give you.
 Use salted butter.
 The added salt helps to enhance the sweetness from the honey and the slight spice of the cinnamon.
 It helps blend everything together in a harmonious flavor bite.
 If you opt for unsalted I suggest adding a pinch of salt to the recipe.

 - Cinnamon: Ground cinnamon, which I happen to buy in bulk at Costco, is what you’ll want to use.
+It’s one of my favorite things about this honey cinnamon butter.

 - Honey: I buy the bigger honey containers from Costco, but have also been known to use local raw honey with equally delicious results.
 In a pinch you could also try maple syrup, although this would give you more of a maple flavor vs the sweet honey.